EARLY HISTORY OF THE MARQUE

 Business, therefore, was thriving.
 It was a time when there was a nationwide upsurge of enthusiasm for cycling and Hetchin was determined to make a name for himself.
 He was consequently not best pleased to learn of a proposal by Tottenham Borough Council to renumber their portion of Seven Sisters Road along the south-west side.[9]
 The notices were served on 20 April 1934 and on the following day the council received a letter from Hetchin complaining of 'injurious affection consequent upon the proposal to renumber his premises.'[10]
 Concerted protests by householders led to a postponement but the proposals were implemented on 1 January 1935, 780 and 782 becoming respectively 798 and 800 Seven Sisters Road.[11]
 [PS In February 1974 Hetchin was forced to abandon the premises entirely, as it was condemned to be knocked down to build a road. --Editor]

 Once the rear vibrant triangle had received patent protection it was possible to start making and selling bicycles incorporating the new design.
 This development was noticed by the weekly magazine, Cycling in January 1935 [12] and it was soon apparent that it would be successful.
 An illustrated catalog was produced, detailing six solo models and three tandems.
 These were described as being built with Reynolds HM tubing (the tandems with Reynolds A tubing).
 Only three models incorporated the new stays, the Brilliant No.1, Brilliant No.2, and Superbe, others having conventional straight stays.
 Even at this early date another characteristic feature of Hetchin's cycles through the years made its appearance, with a reference to 'lugs cut to an unique design and filed to safety limits.'
 Reynolds 531 was introduced later in 1935 and Hetchin's quickly changed over; in fact, this first catalog was reissued before the end of the year with little change apart from detailing an additional solo model and substituting 531 tubing for HM.
-The headbadge adopted incorporated the shield of the arm of the city of London.
+The headbadge adopted incorporated the shield of the arms of the city of London.
 It has been asserted that this was because Hetchin was a Freeman of the City of London,[13] but a recent search by the Chamberlain's Office of the Corporation of London for the years to 1940 has failed to find corroboration.

 And what of the curly stays themselves?
 The 1935 catalog introduced them as follows: "the vibratory action caused when riding over uneven ground lessens the retarding force on the rear wheel, resulting in less loss of speed.
 [In] the test made regarding rigidity on the chain stays we found that owing to the rake in stays the resistance put up was a fraction over 4% more than straight stays of the same gauge tubing, the triangle is not intended to spring, only to vibrate at [the] rear ends and take off all dead shock from the apex [seat lug]."